 Build at least one wood duck nesting box according to an approved plan.

 Have a photo taken with you holding the box, or a photo of you with the installed nesting box in the background.
 Send it to Outdoor News, or submit it electronically before May 15.
-Please mark envelope “Wood Duck Challenge”.
+If you send it in the mail, be sure to mark the envelope “Wood Duck Challenge”.
+(Mailing address: Attention Wood Duck Challenge, Outdoor News Inc, 9850 51st Avenue N. Ste 130, Plymouth, MN 55442)

 Here’s what you get:

-- Satisfaction for helping one of nature’s beautiful creatures.
+- You’ll have the satisfaction for helping one of nature’s beautiful creatures!

 - Your photo published in Outdoor News